 Effects on the local economy

-While there are concerns about the negative impacts of short-term rentals, it is important to consider the potential benefits they bring to the local economy.
-Proponents argue that these rentals contribute to tourism revenue and provide a boost to local businesses.
+While there are concerns about the negative impacts of short-term rentals, it is essential to consider the potential benefits they bring to the local economy.
+Proponents argue that these rentals contribute to tourism revenue and boost local businesses.
 Visitors who stay in short-term rentals often spend money at local restaurants, shops, and attractions, helping to stimulate the local economy.

 Timeline of the moratorium extension